farishamy16/Business-Analytics-Portfolio/README.md

 # Business Analytics Portfolio

 Welcome to my Business Analytics Portfolio!
 Here, you’ll find a curated collection of my work that showcases my expertise in turning data into actionable insights.
-From analyzing complex datasets to building predictive models, this portfolio is a reflection of my passion for data-driven decision-making.
+From analyzing complex datasets to building predictive models, this portfolio reflects my passion for data-driven decision-making.

 ## What’s Inside?